vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 My point is that the result of domain-specific research should be the product rather than the model loop that is used to create the product.

 Furthermore, it is much more valuable to build something using the model and report how it went via a blog post rather than evaluating some bespoke agent you built on some benchmark and publishing the results for them to only arrive 6 months in the future.
+Here is a good example: [Vibing a Non-Trivial Ghostty Feature](https://mitchellh.com/writing/non-trivial-vibing).

 Lastly, I believe that domain knowledge is crucial when it comes to building the right scaffolding, choosing a good problem, and picking a strong baseline to compare against.
 Building that domain knowledge should be the priority for anyone entering a domain.